TheBobTheBlob/Bob-the-Bot/README.md

 * Brackets (): They work in the same way brackets work in maths
 * Repeating brackets []: `<number>[<expression>]` It repeats the inner expression as many times as given

-## Timetable
+### Timetable

-A decicated timetable channel can be set up and the bot will do the following:
+A dedicated timetable channel can be set up and the bot will do the following:

 * React with ✅ and ❎ so users can easily click them instead of searching though the list.

-## Other Commands
+### Other Commands

 * `$help`: Shows a help message.
 * `$coin`: Flips a coin and shows you the result.